2006 Heineken Open

-The 2006 Heineken Open was a ATP men's tennis tournament held at the ASB Tennis Centre in Auckland, New Zealand.
-It was the 39th edition of the tournament and was held from 9 January to 16 January 2006.
+The 2006 Heineken Open was an ATP men's tennis tournament held at the ASB Tennis Centre in Auckland, New Zealand.
+It was the 39th edition of the tournament and was held from 9 to 16 January 2006.
 Seventh-seeded Jarkko Nieminen won the singles title.

-The semifinals featured a notable match between Jarkko Nieminen and Olivier Rochus.
+The semifinals featured a notable match between Nieminen and Olivier Rochus.
 Nieminen triumphed in three sets after Rochus had saved 10 match points.